-For 'In Year' admissions and for Reception for 2019 entry, where the application is being submitted after 31 August 2019:
+For 'In Year' admissions to all year groups and for Year 7 and reception entry in September 2022, where the application is being submitted after 31 August 2022:

-- Newham residents wanting to apply for any schools located in Newham except Chobham Academy must use LB Newham's 'In Year' common application form (CAF) www.newham.gov.uk/admissions - Newham residents wanting to apply for schools outside of the borough must check the website for the borough where the school is located to obtain details of the application process. - Families from outside of Newham who want to apply for a school/academy located in Newham except Chobham Academy and St Luke's Primary School must apply direct to LB Newham Pupil Services www.newham.gov.uk/admissions.
-Newham Pupil Services will notify the family and their home borough of the outcome.
+- Newham residents wanting to apply for any schools located in Newham must use LB Newham's In Year common application form (CAF) In year application form - Newham residents wanting to apply for schools outside of the borough must check the website for the borough where the school is located to obtain details of the application process. - Families from outside of Newham who want to apply for a school/academy located in Newham must apply direct to LB Newham Pupil Services In year application form - Newham Pupil Services will notify the family and their home borough of the outcome.

-For all year groups parents/carers living in Newham have the right to name six preferences (or more if they choose to) for the schools they would prefer their child to attend, using our common application form (CAF) - these are cannot be referred to as choices as that would indicate one will definitely be offered when supply and demand means this is not always possible.
-The preferences must be named in the order priority, with 1st preference being the highest - this is known as the rank order.
+For all year groups parents/carers living in Newham have the right to name six preferences, or more if they choose to, being the schools they would prefer their child to attend, using our common application form (CAF).
+The preferences must be named in the order of priority, with 1st preference being the highest - this is known as the rank order.

-The In Year online eform can be completed at www.newham.gov.uk/admissions, or requested by phone on 020 8430 2000 or by post from:
+The In Year online eform can be completed at In year application form, or requested by phone on 020 8430 2000 or by post from: